enes-un/Data-Analysis-on-IMDb/README.md

 Through this analysis, I discovered the following about my viewing habits.
 Where applicable, mathematical calculations and statistical evidence have been included to support the findings.

 ### 1. Most-Watched vs. Favorite Genres
-- **Observation**: My most-watched genres are Drama and Comedy, while my favorite genres (highest average ratings) are Sci-Fi and Mystery.
+- **Observation**: My most-watched genres are Drama and Comedy, while my favorite genres (highest average ratings) are Sci-Fi and Action.
 - **Analysis**:
   - **Total watched for each genre**:
     - Drama: 118